italomsr/ChatGPT/README.md

 }
 ```

-To actually display the custom admin screen and handle the export to CSV action, you can use Wordpress' admin_menu and admin_post actions.
+8. To actually display the custom admin screen and handle the export to CSV action, you can use Wordpress `admin_menu` and `admin_post` actions.

 ```
 function list_posts_admin_menu() {